Knee Replacement Programme

 Looking for ideas and exercises to increase your mobility and strength?

-Our class are specifically designed for patients who underwent knee replacements
+Our programme is specifically designed for patients who underwent knee replacements

 and want to return to the best level of mobility as possible.

-It is also suitable to patient who are waiting for a knee operation.
+It is also perfect for patients who are waiting for a knee operation.

 The classes are all-inclusive and for all levels of fitness.